bmtymrak/carrots-budget/README.md

 - Ability to assign income to specific budgeting categories.
 - Create funds that rollover from year to year.

 ## Technologies
-- Django backend
+- Django/Python backend
-- HTML/CSS frontend with Django templating
-- Javascript for enhanced interactions with forms
+- Frontend with Django templates using HTMX and vanilla Javascript for interactivity
 - Authentication using django-allauth
-- PostgreSQL database